gladkykhse/super-resolution/README.md

 ### Project structure:

-In the project I will follow the paper: https://arxiv.org/abs/2104.07636
+In the project I will loosely follow the paper: https://arxiv.org/abs/2104.07636

 The modules below need to be implemented